bifurcationkit/BifurcationKit.jl/docs/src/tutorials2b.md

 Here we give an example where the continuation can be done **entirely** on the GPU, *e.g.* on a single V100 NIVDIA.

 We choose the 2d Swift-Hohenberg as an example and consider a larger grid.
-See [Snaking in the 2d Swift-Hohenberg equation](@ref) for more details.
+See [2d Swift-Hohenberg equation: snaking, Finite Differences](@ref) for more details.
 Solving the sparse linear problem in $v$

 $$-(I+\Delta)^2 v+(l +2\nu u-3u^2)v = rhs$$